Flavors of Croatia - Hike & Bike

 After breakfast, you will take a shuttle from Trogir to Split, where your loop ride along Marjan Forest Park starts, not far from the town center.
 In the afternoon, you have the option of extending your ride and exploring the 1700-year-old Diocletian's Palace.
 A living, breathing monument of Roman heritage, the palace has 220 buildings within its boundaries, where 3000 people today.
 This UNESCO World Heritage Site is a maze of alleyways and stone streets lined with bars, restaurants, shops, and Romanesque homes.
 Stop for a refreshing beer or delicious meal at one of the many eateries.
 The Green and Fish Markets are open daily and are great places where you can feel the vibe of this Mediterranean town.
 Overnight in Split.

 Over the next few days, you will be island hopping between some of Croatia’s most exquisite islands.
 Today you will explore the Island of Brač - the largest island in central Dalmatia.
+You will have your choice between a coastal route or a "west side" route.
 A short 50 min ferry ride from Split will land you on this dreamy island in the Adriatic.
 Cycle through olive groves, located between inland and coastal villages, tasting local wines, visiting small museums and admiring art along the way.
 Brač Island is also well-known for its limestone, used to build the Diocletian's Palace in Split, and apparently also the White House in Washington!
 Take a refreshing swim in the ocean from one of the little coves before returning to Split by ferry in the afternoon.
 Overnight in Split.

 This morning you leave the town of Hvar by speedboat and start cycling an hour later.
 You will cycle across the whole island of Korčula, about 46 kilometers to the town of Korčula.
 The birthplace of Marco Polo, this beautiful fortified citadel is dripping in history, evident from the Renaissance and Gothic architecture that line the marble streets, mostly from the Venetian era of rule.
 You will cycle in the Smokvica and Čara areas where you can see vineyards of Pošip, one of the best white wines in Croatia.
 Some of the best local gastronomy can also be tasted on this route.
 Overnight in Korčula town.